sbelidhe07/DigiRegistar/README.md

 * ReactJS ..
 User Interface,Spell checker component, Image Uploa Component
 * MongoDB ..
 For Data storage
 * Express JS ..
 For routing
+#### Note : Just started working on the implementation..
+Lot of work need to be done